Exercise & Mental Health: 7 Science-Backed Benefits & How to Get Started

 But what if age isn't the issue after all?

-In a study published in the journal Psychophysiology, researches showed that regardless of age, a single bout of moderate exercise can have a significant impact on your ability to recall information in what's called "working memory."
+In a study published in the journal Psychophysiology, researchers showed that regardless of age, a single bout of moderate exercise can have a significant impact on your ability to recall information in what's called "working memory."

 Working memory is like RAM in a computer, storing information for a short period of time, so think of exercise as an easy way to "upgrade" your memory bank!

-While the exact mechanisms are still being worked out (no pun intended), it is thought that the brain-boosting effects of exercise owed, at least in part, to a compound called BDNF (brain-derived neurotrophic factor).
+While the exact mechanisms are still being worked out (no pun intended), it is thought that the brain-boosting effects of exercise are owed, at least in part, to a compound called BDNF (brain-derived neurotrophic factor).

 Mouse studies have shown that exercise increases levels of BDNF in the brain, which in turn keeps brain cells (neurons) healthy and even stimulates the growth of new neurons!